Fall prevention: Simple tips to prevent falls

 - Have you fallen before?
 Write down the details, including when, where and how you fell.
 Be prepared to discuss instances when you almost fell but were caught by someone or managed to grab hold of something just in time.
 Details such as these may help your doctor identify specific fall-prevention strategies.

 - Could your health conditions cause a fall?
 Certain eye and ear disorders may increase your risk of falls.
-Be prepared to discuss your health conditions and how comfortable you are when you walk — for example, do you feel any dizziness, joint pain, numbness or shortness of breath when you walk?
+Be prepared to discuss your health conditions and how comfortable you are when you walk — for example, do you feel any dizziness, joint pain, shortness of breath, or numbness in your feet and legs when you walk?
 Your doctor may evaluate your muscle strength, balance and walking style (gait) as well.

 2. Keep moving